Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Results

-Spectral Clustering is able to achieve perfect clustering while GMM misplaces the Gaussian components yielding poor results.
 Kernel K-means yields particular poor results in this case when a small kernel width such the one adopted for our algorithm is used.
 In order to increase the performance of Kernel K-means we set the kernel width equal to the standard deviation of the dataset.

 Nevertheless Kernel K-means is not able to consistently cluster the two sub-dynamics as shown in Fig.~\ref{subfig:drawn_kmeans}.
 For such case the real attractor location is assumed to be the mean average of the position of the last point of the demonstrated trajectories.
 For this specific case we show results for the location of the attractor based on quasi-zero velocity heuristic.
 Fig.\ref{fig:zero_velocity} shows the identification of potential locations for the attractors based on different velocity thresholds.
 Notice that zero-velocity crossing ends up with identifying multiple and incorrect attractor locations.
 This happens often at the beginning of a trajectory or in region of high curvature where the velocity can be proximal to zero. \end{example}